 - (a) Electricity tariffs are approved by Council five months prior to implementation, for the National Electricity Regulator South Africa to finally approve implementation thereof. - (b) The various categories of electricity consumers, as set out in sub-section (d) below, shall be charged at the applicable tariffs, as approved by the Council in each annual budget. - (c) Tariff adjustments are effective as from the date on which the water meters are read during a specific month as resolved by Council: - (d) Categories of consumption and charges shall be as follows: - 1.
-With the exception of registered indigents, all electricity consumers shall be billed for their electricity consumption at the tariff applicable to the category in which the particular consumer falls. - 2.
-All domestic electricity consumers of the municipality who are registered as indigents with the municipality shall receive the first 50kWh (fifty) of electricity consumed per month free. - 3.
-All commercial, industrial and other non-domestic properties shall additionally be billed a monthly basic charge per meter installed and, where applicable, a demand charge appropriate to their respective levels of consumption (IBTs). - A surcharge will be levied to all businesses and mining companies receiving water and/ or electricity directly from either Magalies or Eskom within the municipal licensed areas.
+With the exception of registered indigents, all electricity consumers shall be billed for their electricity consumption at the tariff applicable to the category in which the particular consumer falls. - All domestic electricity consumers of the municipality who are registered as indigents with the municipality shall receive the first 50kWh (fifty) of electricity consumed per month free. - 3.
+All commercial, industrial and other non-domestic properties shall be billed according to the size of the circuit breaker installed. - 4.
+All commercial, industrial and other non-domestic properties shall additionally be billed a monthly basic charge per meter installed and, where applicable, a demand charge appropriate to their respective levels of consumption (IBTs). - A surcharge will be levied to all businesses and mining companies receiving water and/ or electricity directly from either Magalies or Eskom within the municipal licensed areas